Aristotle-Mont/Melbourne_housing_FULL_Exercise/README.md

 This analysis provides a systematic approach to understanding the Melbourne housing market.
 Clustering helps in identifying inherent groupings which can be leveraged for various business use-cases including targeted marketing, prediction modeling, etc.

----

-For the full code, dependencies, and other relevant details, refer to the accompanying Jupyter notebooks or Python scripts in this repository.

----

-**Note**: This README is a guideline.
-Depending on your project, you might want to add sections on 'How to Set Up', 'Dependencies', 'Contributors', 'License' and other relevant information.